from The Open University

 Start writing fiction

 Novakovich is an award-winning writer (of short stories mainly), who teaches fiction writing at the University of Cincinnati.
-His chapters on ‘Character’ and ‘Setting’ are included within this unit.
+His chapters on ‘Character’ and ‘Setting’ are included within this course.
 I'll indicate when you should read these extracts and I'll also outline the listening and writing activities that accompany them.

-This unit is split into the following sections:
+This course is split into the following sections:

 The Open University is conducting a survey investigating how people use the free educational content from our OpenLearn website.
 The aim is to provide a better free learning experience for everyone.
 If you have 10 minutes to spare, we’d be delighted if you could take part and

 This is an extract from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Creative Writing course units or view the range of currently available OU Creative Writing courses.